HewlettPackard/shs-docs/docs/portal/developer-portal/operations/shs_cfs_variable_reference.md

   description: Sets the target distribution to use when defining repository URIs.
 Available choices are one of (`sle15-sp3`, `sle15-sp4`).
 See guidance below for selecting a target distribution.
 - name: `shs_target_platform`
   type: `string`
-  description: Sets the target platform to use when defining repository URIs.
-Available choices are in the format `cos-<version>` or `csm-<version>`.
-COS version 3.1 and later or CSM version 1.5 and later may be used.
+  description: Sets the target platform to use when defining repository URIs using `csm-<version>`.
+  CSM version 1.5 and later may be used.